-The attention of beta orbiters is kind of flattering, but it’s also mostly pointless; if you’re in the game, so to speak, you want to focus on the game, not the crowd in the stands.
+The attention of beta orbiters is kind of flattering to women, but it’s also mostly pointless; if you’re in the game, so to speak, you want to focus on the game, not the crowd.
 This is true of both sexes, whether gay or straight, but it seems like a lot of people have trouble admitting it.

 (As a side note, literature is full of idiots pursuing pointless love for no particular reason: think of Gatsby and Daisy, or Robert Cohn and Brett Ashley in The Sun Also Rises, or any number of 19th century novels, or The Sorrows of Young Werther, or Romeo and Juliet (which has the advantage of Mercutio, until he dies; it’s his death that’s tragic, because he’s hilarious—”I will bite thee by the ear for that jest” and “for the bawdy hand of the / dial is now upon the prick of noon”).
 In each case, the obvious thing for the pursuer to do is get over whoever he or she is obsessed with and find someone better / more available, which are much the same thing.
 That’s a problem with Gatsby and Sun in particular: both novels are constructed around idiotic, self-defeating sexual behavior that contemporary teenagers often see glorified in pop culture and eventually must learn to overcome.
 The writing and style in both novels are specular, but their plots leave much to be desired, since the obvious thing for Jay Gatsby and Robert Cohn to do is get over Daisy and Brett Ashley.
 If they do, however, one no longer has a novel.
 But we shouldn’t admire guys who do things that are clearly dumb and sub-optimal.)

-It may also be hard for you to become genuine friends with a guy who already has a girlfriend because most girlfriends won’t want a rival, especially an attractive rival, sniffing around their campfire, so to speak.
+It may also be hard for attractive women to become genuine friends with a guy who already has a girlfriend because most girlfriends won’t want a rival—especially an attractive rival, sniffing around their campfire—so to speak.
 The reasons should be obvious.
 The major exception, however, occurs when the girl herself is bi, or at least interested in some girl-on-girl experience(s), but third-wheel situations among relative strangers seldom seem to last long.